RDJ14/WorldOfSweets/README.md

     - The `GameController` then tells the `GameBoardView` to render this card

 ### Models
-`PlayerModel.java`
+>`Models` don't have much logic, they are just there to hold information `PlayerModel.java`
 - Holds information about the player
   - A `String` player id;